medleyjs/medley/docs/Plugins.md

 Fastify allows the user to extend its functionalities with plugins.
 A plugin can be a set of routes, a server [decorator](https://github.com/fastify/fastify/blob/master/docs/Decorators.md) or whatever.
 The API that you will need to use one or more plugins, is `register`.<br>

-By default, `register` creates a *new scope*, this means that if you do some changes to the Fastify instance (via `decorate`), this change will not be reflected to the current context ancestors, but only to its sons.
+By default, `register` creates a *new scope*, this means that if you do some changes to the app instance (via `decorate`), this change will not be reflected to the current context ancestors, but only to its children.
 This feature allows us to achieve plugin *encapsulation* and *inheritance*, in this way we create a *direct acyclic graph* (DAG) and we will not have issues caused by cross dependencies.

 You already see in the [getting started](https://github.com/fastify/fastify/blob/master/docs/Getting-Started.md#register) section how using this API is pretty straightforward.
 ```